o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

    ...
    ```

-1. Implement the `Equal` function in the subclass\.
-The `Equal` function tests whether two `EventData` instances are equal and is used for deduplication of `EventData` instances\.
+1. Implement the `Equal` function in the subclass.
+The `Equal` function tests whether two `EventData` instances are equal and is used for deduplication of `EventData` instances.

-   The following example checks whether the `EventData` passed in is a `LeftFootEvent`\.
+   The following example checks whether the `EventData` passed in is a `LeftFootEvent`.

    ```
    bool Equal(const EventData& rhs, const bool /*ignoreEmptyFields*/) const override